-- The Regulations require that a written record of each review is drawn up and put on the child's case record for further reference. - This should have attached to it the results of the consultation exercise, including any written reports. - 60 It should also include the agenda with: - a. a note of the discussion under each item, - b. what was decided, and - c. who is responsible for implementing particular decisions. - The record should note clearly: - a. whether the child and his or her parents were invited to the review, and - b. if they were not, the reason why not, - c. whether they attended, and - d. what views they expressed on each agenda item. - Any dissenting opinion should be recorded with an explanation of the rationale of decisions taken. - The chairperson should check the record of the review to ensure that an accurate, comprehensive record is placed on file and, in particular, that any necessary action has been correctly identified and tasks
+T Second stress of the second h.
+Whether arrangements need to be made for the time when the egulation 8, eview child will no longer be looked after or provided with egulations accommodation by the Department, i.
+Whether plans need to be made to find a permanent substitute family for the child, j.
+The child's state of health, k.
+The child's health history, I. The effect of the child's health and health history on his development, m.
+Existing arrangements for the child's medical and dental care and treatment and health and dental surveillance, n.
+The possible need for an appropriate course of action which should be identified to assist necessary change of such care, treatment or surveillance, 0.
+The possible need for preventative measures, such as vaccination and immunisation, and screening for vision and hearing.
+REI POR T OF THE REVIEW 58 Regulations require that a written record of each review is drawn nd put on the child's case record for further reference.
+59 should have attached to it the results of the consultation exercise, ding any written reports.
+60 It sh a. ould also include the agenda with: a note of the discussion under each item, b. what was decided, and C. who is responsible for implementing particular decisions.
+61 The a. record should note clearly: whether the child and his or her parents were invited to the review, and b. if they were not, the reason why not, C. whether they attended, and d. what views they expressed on each agenda item.
+62 dissenting opinion should be recorded with an explanation of the nale of decisions taken.
+63 an a chairperson should check the record of the review to ensure that ccurate, comprehensive record is placed on file and, in particular, any necessary action has been correctly identified and tasks